parmegv/leap_doc/docs/client/user-guide.md

 Running
 ==================

-This document dovers how to launch the LEAP Client.
+This document covers how to launch the LEAP Client.

 Launching the client
 --------------------